NodeBE4/opinion/_posts/2023-03-13-cnmediaproject.md

 ### 6: [2023-03-15 05:51:14+08:00 推文](https://twitter.com/MaryGao/status/1635760523617751041)

 RT Mary Gallagher<br>Funny (but not funny haha) that this Ohio bill bans cooperation with China, but then also requires that syllabi and lectures are vettable so that the state gov't can police academic speech.
-Which is very similar to what the CCP does to syllabi in China. 🤔 Another own goal.<div class="rsshub-quote"><br><br>Benjamin McKean: the bill not only requires “schools to publish online syllabuses for all their classes” and specifies they be “searchable by keywords or phrases,” it says syllabi must include “a general description…of each lecture” and “Biographical information on the instructor”<br></div>
+Which is very similar to what the CCP does to syllabi in China. 🤔 Another own goal. https://twitter.com/BLMcKean/status/1635738548086120448<div class="rsshub-quote"><br><br>Benjamin McKean: the bill not only requires “schools to publish online syllabuses for all their classes” and specifies they be “searchable by keywords or phrases,” it says syllabi must include “a general description…of each lecture” and “Biographical information on the instructor” https://twitter.com/jbalmert/status/1635735700036354049<br></div>

 ### 7: [2023-03-15 06:59:37+08:00 推文](https://twitter.com/cnmediaproject/status/1635777733702864896)